openedx/credentials/docs/credentials_api.rst

 **Example Response**

-In this example, the first user has earned a certificate in only one of the courses requested,  and the second user hasn't earned a certificate at all, so there is only one return value.
+In this example, the first user has earned a certificate in only one of the courses requested, and the second user hasn't earned a certificate at all, so only one return value contains a populated status block.

 .. code-block:: json